Gamal Mubarak: Political corruption convictions

 Following the stepping down of Hosni Mubarak, media sources started to point to the 'suspicious' financial dealings of Gamal Mubarak.
 On 28 February 2011, the Egyptian daily Al-Ahram published a list of bank accounts allegedly belonging to Gamal Mubarak.
 Al-Ahram reported that the Chief Prosecutor of Egypt received a report that Gamal Mubarak inexplicably amassed significant sums of money that were deposited in these accounts.
 This allegation came on background of a decision from the Prosecutor General of Egypt to freeze all bank accounts belonging to the Mubarak family, including Gamal Mubarak.
 The Egyptian Appeals Court ordered that Mubarak's financial status is reviewed by the court on 5 March 2011.
-It is expected that the court will render a decision in that hearing whether to uphold the decision to freeze Mubarak's assets.
+The Egyptian courts have since unfrozen the Mubarak assets in Egypt after Gamal Mubarak and his brother were acquitted.

 On 13 April 2011, Gamal was imprisoned for 15 days pending investigations for corruption, abuse of power, and for his alleged role in causing the fatalities and casualties of peaceful protesters during the revolution which was sparked on 25 January 2011.
 An official investigation accused Gamal Mubarak of using his influence in the National Democratic Party and as son of the president to award contracts to foreign companies in which he was a partner.
 He appeared in court, alongside his father and brother.
 Gamal and his brother still remained in prison, whereas their father was released from jail but put on house arrest for 15 days.

 On 19 December 2013, Gamal was once again freed after he was acquitted of corruption along with his brother and Ahmed Shafik, ex-candidate of 2012 Egyptian presidential election.

 On 21 May 2014, a Cairo court convicted Mubarak and his sons Alaa and Gamal of embezzling the equivalent of US$17.6 million of state funds intended for renovation of presidential palaces but were instead diverted to upgrade private family homes.
 The court ordered the repayment of US$17.6 million, fined the trio US$2.9 million, and sentenced Mubarak to three years in prison and each of his sons to four years.
-They were retried and convicted again in May 2015.
-In October 2015 he and his brother were released from prison, based on time already served.
+They were retried and convicted again in May 2015 and their sentence was reduced to three years.